- South Africa’s dairy industry compares favourably with the world’s top dairy industries in farming methods and

 - Total Mixed Rations for Dairy Cattle

-The 6th of the Agricultural Marketing Extension Papers on www.daff.gov.za is a document about marketing dairy products.
+The 6th of the Agricultural Marketing Extension Papers on www.dalrrd.gov.za is the document about Dairy Marketing.
 Find more on this and other documents from the Department of Agriculture, Land Reform and Rural Development (DALRRD) under the “Websites & publications” heading below.

 National strategy and government contacts